mishrasidhant/automation-scripts/docs/SETUP_CHECKLIST.md

 passed=0

 # System packages
-for cmd in xdotool notify-send python3 pactl; do
+for cmd in xdotool notify-send python3; do
     checks=$((checks + 1))
     if command -v $cmd &> /dev/null; then echo "✓ $cmd installed"